Alireza Rastegar

 Alireza Rastegar (Persian: علیرضا راستگار, born May 17, 1978) is an Iranian inventor, author, and recipient of numerous national and international awards.
 He is the president of the International Federation of Inventors' Associations, a non-profit organization founded in 1968, and founder of the Silicon Valley International Invention Festival.
-Alireza has authored six books on innovation filed.
+Alireza has authored six books on the innovation field.
+He is a member of the Forbes Business Council.
+In 2022, HKTDC (Hong Kong Trade Development Council) selected him as an honorary advisor of BIPASIA (Business of IP Asia Forum).

 Early life

 Alireza Rastegar was born on May 17, 1978, in Tabriz, and grew up in Tehran city, Iran.
 His father, Ahad Rastegar, has worked as a chairman at Mellat Bank.
 Alireza is the second child and has two brothers and two sisters.
 He attended primary and secondary education in Tehran.
 Rastegar graduated from the University of Tehran in 2004 and received a master's degree in business management from the College of Alameda, California.
 He also holds two Doctorates of Business Administration.

 Career

 Alireza started out his career as a head of Young Genius at Youth Organization, where he remained from 2000 to 2004.
 He was elected the executive committee member of the International Federation of Inventors' Associations in 2006.
-He was elected as IFIA president in November 2014 for a four-year term and re-elected in 2018 for an additional four -year term.
+He was elected as IFIA president in November 2014 for a four-year term and re-elected in 2018 for an additional four-year term. and re-elected in 2023 for an additional four-year term.
 Rastegar has also led seminars at other international innovation events in nations including Turkey, Croatia, China, Germany, Switzerland, Malaysia, Thailand, Kuwait, South Korea, Hong Kong, and India.

-He is the founder of the Silicon Valley International Invention Festival(SVIIF) where he has been as chairman since 2017.
+He is the founder of the Silicon Valley International Invention Festival(SVIIF), where he has been chairman since 2017.

-He currently serves as the board of international inventions events in many countries and helped to establish many national inventor's associations in countries like Turkey, Azerbaijan, Canada, Australia, Afghanistan, Nigeria, Sudan, Morocco, Vietnam.
+He currently serves on the board of international inventions events in many countries.
+He has helped to establish many national inventor's associations in countries like Turkey, Azerbaijan, Canada, Australia, Afghanistan, Nigeria, Sudan, Morocco, and Vietnam.

 He serves as the chairman of the IFIA jury board for the select winner of the WIPO Medal for Best Patent in the framework of the IAP.

-Rastegar is a committee member of the World Women Inventors and Entrepreneur's Association since 2008 and has been editor of the International Journal of Scientific Research in Inventions for 4 years.
+Rastegar has been a committee member of the World Women Inventors and Entrepreneur's Association since 2008 and has been editor of the International Journal of Scientific Research in Inventions for four years.